-The longitudinal development of the fellow’s clinical and diagnostic skills culminates in the third year of GI training.
+The longitudinal development of a fellow’s clinical and diagnostic skills culminates in the third year of GI training.
 The goal is to solidify the knowledge and skills of the specialty.
-A major emphasis is on supervision and teaching of junior fellows and housestaff.
+There is also a strong emphasis on supervision and teaching of junior fellows and housestaff.
 Additional experience in a supervisory capacity is provided.
 As a consultant, the fellow further develops skills to provide consultation of the specialty to other specialties.
-The third year is also structured to afford maximum flexibility to allow indepth exposure to subspecialty activities such as advanced endoscopy/pancreaticobiliary disorders or concentration on specific clinics in IBD, motility or liver.
+The third year is also structured to afford flexibility and allow indepth exposure to subspecialty activities in the individual fellow's area of interest such as advanced endoscopy/pancreaticobiliary disorders or concentration on specific clinics in IBD, motility or liver.
 A typical third-year schedule includes:

 The third-year fellows increases his or her knowledge of core topics in the specialty, with special interest in subspecialty areas of the specialty.
 The curriculum is tailored to the fellow’s individual interests.
 The fellow continues improving the life-long habits of self-study, self-reflection and improvement, reading the medicine literature, teaching and research.

-The third-year fellow continues the Charity GI continuity clinic established in the first two years of training.
-Fellows maintain their own continuity clinic one half days per week, and serve as the primary GI provider for these patients.
+The third-year fellow continues at the University Medical Center GI continuity clinic established in the first two years of training.
+Fellows maintain their own continuity clinic one half day per week, and serve as the primary GI provider for these patients.
 With faculty supervision, fellows augment their understanding of ambulatory management of digestive and liver disease.
 Fellows continue to hone their skills in obtaining histories and physicals, ordering indicated laboratory and diagnostic studies, treating diagnosed digestive and liver disease, and counseling patients regarding their health and disease.
 Third year fellows see at least one, but not more than four new patients per clinic.
 R3’s see not less than three, but not more than four established patients per clinic.
-The clinic is staffed with faculty preceptors at a ratio of 1 preceptor per 4 third year fellows.
+The clinic is staffed with faculty preceptors at a ratio of 1 preceptor per 3 third year fellows.

 While in the subspecialty clinics, fellows are responsible for obtaining histories and physicals from each patient and consulting with subspecialty physicians in the management of the patient’s disease.